Tax Tips for the Blind

 Several aspects of federal tax law apply specifically to blind or visually impaired citizens.
 Anyone whose field of vision falls at or below 20 degrees, who wears corrective glasses but whose vision is 20/200 or less in their best eye, or who has no eyesight at all, meets the legal definition of being blind and is eligible for certain deductions.

 A bigger standard tax deduction for blind taxpayers

 If you're blind and over age 65, your savings increases.
-Married filers also benefit from this deduction when their spouse is visually impaired.
+Married filers also benefit from this deduction when one or both spouses is visually impaired.

 Medical deductions for the blind

 The law allows you to deduct what you spend to prevent, diagnose or treat illness, as well as any costs related to your blindness or visual impairment.
-As with any taxpayer, the total of both types of medical expenses must be more than 7.5% of your adjusted gross income before you can claim a deduction for tax years 2017 and 2018.
+As with any taxpayer, the total of both types of medical expenses must be more than 7.5% of your adjusted gross income before your medical expense deduction begin to count towards your itemized deductions.